 What Is Retinol?

 Retinol is a form of vitamin A and is often found in creams, moisturizers and serums.
 From fighting acne to smoothing the appearance of fine lines and wrinkles, retinol has quickly become known as a do-it-all ingredient for a wide variety of skin issues.
-You can find retinol in many over-the-counter skin-care products, as well as prescription retinoids with a stronger concentration of the ingredient.
+You can find retinol in many over-the-counter skincare products, as well as prescription retinoids with a stronger concentration of the ingredient.

 How Should You Use Retinol?

-Can Retinol Increase Your Skin’s Sun Sensitivity?
+Can Retinol Increase Your Skin’s Sensitivity to the Sun?

-While applying daily sun protection is a must no matter your skin-care routine, it’s even more critical when using products formulated with retinol because the ingredient is known to cause sensitivity to ultraviolet light.
+While applying daily sun protection is a must no matter your skincare routine, it’s even more critical when using retinol because the ingredient is known to cause sensitivity to ultraviolet light.
 But that doesn’t mean you can’t use retinol in the summer.
-In fact, both Dr. Akhavan and Denk say you can use retinols year-round.
+In fact, both Dr. Akhavan and Denk say you can use retinol year-round.
 "In winter, dryness is typically the toughest retinol side effect to combat, and we recommend increasing the use of moisturizers,” says Dr. Akhavan.
 “In the summer, patients are typically more sensitive to the sun, requiring diligent use of sunscreen products and other sun protection measures."
 So, while retinol can increase your skin’s sun sensitivity, you can keep those side effects at bay by applying and reapplying your sunscreen.

 Denk also emphasizes the importance of finding an effective sunscreen when using retinol during the summer months.
 “Retinol works to improve signs of aging by boosting cellular turnover, eliminating dull skin cells and bringing new, healthy ones to the surface,” she explains.
 “The last thing we want to do is damage them.”
 If you’re in need of a new sunscreen, we recommend the SkinCeuticals Daily Brightening UV Defense Sunscreen SPF 30, a lightweight, mica-infused SPF that gives your skin a luminous glow.

 So, Can You Use Retinol in the Summer?

 Yes, you can use retinol in the summer, but it’s important to take protective measures.
 Reach for a broad-spectrum, water-resistant sunscreen with SPF 30 or higher.
 Apply your sunscreen on all exposed areas of skin, and reapply as directed on the packaging.
-Take your protection to the next level, and supplement your sunscreen use with additional sun protection measures such as wearing protective clothing, seeking shade and avoiding peak sun hours.
+To take your protection to the next level, supplement your sunscreen use with additional sun protection measures such as wearing protective clothing, seeking shade and avoiding peak sun hours.

 Retinol Products to Try Now

-This high-concentration pure retinol cream can help improve the appearance of signs of skin aging, minimize the look of breakouts and help unclog pores.
+This high-concentration retinol cream can help improve signs of aging, minimize the look of breakouts and help unclog pores.
 It’s ideal for most skin types, but due to its potency, it’s important to check with your dermatologist before use.
 To use, the brand recommends applying this product once or twice a week, then slowly increasing frequency to every other night.
 Sensitive skin types are likely better suited to a retinol product with a lower concentration to build up your tolerance, such as the SkinCeuticals Retinol 0.5.

 This anti-aging cream helps visibly reduce wrinkles and smooth the skin’s texture.
 The lightweight, non-greasy formula can be used daily and is easily layered in combination with daily moisturizers and sunscreens.